-- Wear gloves, cap, mask, and scrub top while in surgery.
+- Wear sterile surgical gloves, cap, mask, and scrub top while in surgery.

-- Continue wearing gloves when handling the cat after surgery and completing the medical record.
+- Continue wearing used surgical gloves when handling the cat after surgery and completing the medical record.

 - Change into a new pair of sterile surgical gloves between cats without repeating a hand scrub as long as gloves have not been penetrated.

 - Wear gloves at all times, even when not is surgery.